 IV.
 Learning Objectives

-A. comprehend English language textbooks at the advanced-beginning level.
+- Comprehend English language textbooks at a high beginning level.

 • plagiarism (turning in work not written by you, or lacking proper citation),